 The provider’s role in Nebraska Total Care's Care Management program is extremely important.
-Practitioners who have identified a member who they think would benefit from disease or care management should contact the Care Management team at 1-844-385-2192 (Relay 711) or submit a referral request using the secure provider portal.
+Practitioners who have identified a member who they think would benefit from disease or care management should contact the Care Management team at 1-844-385-2192 (TTY 711) or submit a referral request using the secure provider portal.

 Community Health Services

 The Community Health team is trained to help our members get their health needs met.
 Community Health workers can travel to a member's home to help them.
 We help members: